Intelligence leaders testify after 'unprecedented' Russian hacking attack

+The nation's top intelligence official testified Thursday that Russian agents interfered in the U.S. election — and dismissed the credibility of WikiLeaks' Julian Assange a day after the president-elect appeared to back him over the intelligence community.

-Sen. John McCain pressed the case that Russian hacking of the U.S. elections was an "unprecedented attack on our democracy" during a high stakes hearing on Thursday — setting the stage for a potential showdown between lawmakers and President-elect Donald Trump on the matter.
+Foreign policy hawk Sen. John McCain opened the hearing by declaring the Russian interference an "unprecedented attack on our democracy".

-The Senate Armed Services Committee's hearing comes on a day in which lawmakers in both chambers are being briefed on the breadth and depth of Russian interference in the American election.
+The high stakes Senate Armed Services Committee's hearing comes on a day in which lawmakers are being briefed on the breadth and depth of Russian interference in the American election.
 It also comes on the eve of President-elect Donald Trump's own in-depth briefing on the matter.

 NBC News confirms President Obama has received and was orally briefed on the report on Thursday.